Crispy on the outside and juicy on the inside, these oven-baked meatballs are lip-smacking and delicious!

 Why You’ll Love This Recipe

-This Oven baked meatball is super versatile!
-You can use it to make some easy dinners or a fancy appetizer for get-togethers.
+This oven-baked meatball is super versatile!
+You can use it to make easy dinners or a fancy appetizer for get-togethers.

 Ingredients For the Oven Baked Meatballs Recipe

-Ground Beef: Use the best quality (ideally grass-fed) variety you can find.
+Ground Beef: Use the best quality (ideally grass-fed) variety.
 You can use either fresh or frozen ground beef.
 You can also add some veal or pork if you want to.
+Regular or lean ground beef will work, too.

-Egg: These are a must!
-They add a nice bit of moisture to the meatballs, helps bind the mixture together and also makes them extra juicy.
+Eggs are a must!
+They add a nice bit of moisture to the meatballs, help bind the mixture together, and also make them extra juicy.

-Bread: These help the meatballs hold their shape, and also retain that moisture and juiciness.
-Mix a slice of bread mixed with some milk, or just some panko breadcrumbs if that's what you have at hand.
+Bread: These help the meatballs hold their shape and retain moisture and juiciness.
+Mix a slice of bread with some milk or just some panko breadcrumbs if that's what you have at hand.

 Onion: For that delicious umami sweetness.

-Seasonings: These are pretty simple- just some salt, pepper, garlic powder, paprika and a dash of bouillon powder for extra flavor.
+Seasonings: These are pretty simple—just salt, pepper, garlic powder, paprika, and a dash of bouillon powder for extra flavor or even black pepper.

 Variations & Substitutions

-- Make these meatballs cheesy!
-Just add some shredded cheese of your choice (cheddar, mozzarella and provolone are great) to the meatball mixture!
+- You can make these meatballs cheesy by adding some shredded cheese of your choice (cheddar, mozzarella, and provolone are great) to the meatball mixture!
+I love parmesan cheese in it.

-- Bulk up the meatballs by adding in some veggies of your choice.
-I love adding grated zucchini, chopped spinach and chopped mushrooms into the mix.
+- You can bulk up the meatballs by adding some veggies of your choice.
+I love adding grated zucchini, chopped spinach, and chopped mushrooms to the mix.

 - Experiment with different meats to make different versions of this recipe.
 Ground turkey and ground chicken meatballs taste fantastic too!